radhakadam/Natural-Language-Processing-and-Machine-Learning-Project/README.md

 Word Relationship Analysis: Calculating word co-occurrence and shortest path distances using Dijkstra's algorithm, followed by hierarchical clustering to visualize word relationships.
 Classification Models: Implementation and evaluation of Logistic Regression and potentially Neural Network models for classification, including data generation and accuracy assessment.

-Here's a good GitHub description for your code, incorporating details from the provided notebooks:

 Natural Language Processing and Machine Learning Projects This repository contains a collection of Jupyter Notebooks demonstrating various concepts and techniques in Natural Language Processing (NLP) and Machine Learning (ML).
 The projects primarily focus on text analysis, natural language understanding, and classification tasks.